sanity-io/get-it/README.md

 ### Cancelling promise-based requests

 With the Promise API, you can cancel requests using a _cancel token_.
-This API is based on the [Cancelable Promises proposal](https://github.com/tc39/proposal-cancelable-promises), which is currently at Stage 1.
+This API is based on the [Cancelable Promises proposal](https://github.com/tc39/proposal-cancelable-promises), which was at Stage 1 before it was withdrawn.

 You can create a cancel token using the `CancelToken.source` factory as shown below: